BrandonHoeft/Rec-Engine-498/EDA_and_collaborative_filtering.md

        Min.
 1st Qu.
 Median    Mean 3rd Qu.
 Max.
        1.00    2.00    6.00   15.31   14.00  786.00

-### Do Parents with more PartNumbers also have more overall visitor clicks?
+### Do Parents with more PartNumbers also have more Visitors?

 When we roll PartNumbers up to the parent level, the number of different users who interact with a Parent category may be a function of the tally of different PartNumbers that inheret from the Parent.
 If this is the case, we'd likely see a correlation between the frequency of PartNumbers per Parent and the number of unique visitors per Parent.
 Collaborative filtering methods are notorious for being biased by the the most popularly rated items, as those ratings will be a large influence in measuring inter-user similarity (user-based collaborative filtering) or inter-item similarity (item-based collaborative filtering).